wnedov/Paper_Replications/README.md

 ## Quick Start

 This project uses `uv` for dependency management.
 Note: Most of these Replications create and output files to a results/ folder in the current working directory.
-I reccomend `cd`'ing into the specific project folder for better organization.
+I recommend `cd`'ing into the specific project folder for better organization.

 ```bash
 git clone https://github.com/yourname/Paper_Replications.git